GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step02/Tutorial.rst

 **Context**

-In this tutorial, we use a simple single-phase flow solver (see :ref:`SinglePhaseFlow`) to solve for pressure propagation on a mesh that is imported into GEOSX.
+In this tutorial, we use a simple single-phase flow solver (see :ref:`SinglePhaseFlow`) to solve for pressure propagation on a mesh that is imported into GEOS.
-The main goal of this tutorial is to learn how to work with external meshes, and to learn how easy it is to swap meshes on the same physical problem in GEOSX.
+The main goal of this tutorial is to learn how to work with external meshes, and to learn how easy it is to swap meshes on the same physical problem in GEOS.
-This makes GEOSX a powerful tool to solve real field applications with complex geometries and perform assessments of mesh geometry and resolution effects.
+This makes GEOS a powerful tool to solve real field applications with complex geometries and perform assessments of mesh geometry and resolution effects.

 **Objectives**